KemPavel/eloquent-javascript-exercises/README.txt

-The solution of exercises from the book "Expressive Javascript".
+The solution of exercises from the book "Eloquent Javascript".